-If either is the case, you may want to outsource some extra help from A/B test developers to provide you with good quality experiments.
+If either is the case, you may want to outsource some extra help from A/B test developers to provide you with good-quality experiments.
 They can turn your hypotheses into working experiments.

-Why Outsource A/B Testing for Your Shopify store?
+Why Outsource A/B Testing for Your Shopify Store?

 According to Adobe, 82% of digital marketing respondents say that knowing how to test effectively “poses a challenge for their organizations.”
 This can make building experiments in the house even more difficult.
-Outsourcing A/B testing and experimentation services are ideal when an organization doesn’t want to — or can’t — handle it internally.
+Outsourcing A/B testing and experimentation services is ideal when an organization doesn’t want to — or can’t — handle it internally.

-Whenever any business wants to outsource any work, the main reason could be getting the quality work done without the cost of contractors.
+Whenever any business wants to outsource any work, the main reason could be getting quality work done without the cost of contractors.